NikhilSDate/FastGDPJEI/readme.md

 Due to the nature of the Chars64k dataset, the network often confuses the uppercase and lowercase forms of some letters.
 To combat this issue, first, the confusion matrix of the model on the validation data is computed.
 Next, when recognizing the letter in each text region, if the letter detected by the network is a lowercase letter that is frequently confused by the model with its uppercase form, the uppercase form of the letter is returned.
 Here, 'frequently confused' means that the entry for the lowercase letter-uppercase letter pair in the confusion matrix is above a certain threshold.
+The network has been trained to assume that each text region is around 12x12 in size.
+If the input image has high resolution, detection accuracy can be increased by using a network trained on larger images in place of the current network,
 ## Putting it all together

 To determine the locations of the points in the image, the intersection point or points for every line-line, line-circle, or circle-circle pair is determined.